Noel Hartnett

 After the new party won ten seats, it formed part of the first Inter-Party Government, ousting Fianna Fáil from their long tenure as the party of government.
-Hartnett had failed to win the seat for the Dún Laoghaire and Rathdown constituency, though there remained the possibility of appointment to the Seanad Éireann.
+Hartnett had failed to win the seat in Dún Laoghaire and Rathdown, though there remained the possibility of appointment to the Seanad Éireann.
 However, he was bitterly hurt to be overlooked by Seán MacBride to be party spokesman in the Seanad.
 After a bill to fund a new Irish News Agency (with an anti-partition slant) was passed in 1949, MacBride's initial choice for head of the Agency was Hartnett but after a row with him he asked Conor Cruise O'Brien instead, a man who referred to Hartnett as "a dedicated republican propagandist."
 Hartnett ended up on the board of the Agency.
-MacBride also took Hartnett with him as a speech-writer on a trip to the USA, to pen the rousing, sentimental, republican message for the local audience; Hartnett was sent home half-way through, initially explaining that MacBride considered the words of his speech too aggressive.
+MacBride also took Hartnett with him as a speech-writer on a trip to the US, to pen the rousing, sentimental, republican message for the local audience; Hartnett was sent home half-way through, initially explaining that MacBride considered the words of his speech too aggressive.
 Eventually, because of MacBride's failure to act regarding a case of political cronyism concerning James Everett, Minister for Posts and Telegraphs in the Baltinglass affair, he provided a resignation letter for MacBride in February 1951.

 In February 1951 Hartnett resigned from Clann na Poblachta.
 In the subsequent election of 1951 he was Noël Browne's director of elections - with Browne running as an independent - and he threatened legal action against some clerics of the Catholic Church who had cast Browne, in his support of free healthcare, either as communist or Nazi.

 It was arranged that same year for Hartnett to see a consultant cardiologist because of his ill health, and he was given a poor prognosis.
 Notwithstanding this, he continued in politics and was elected by the Labour Panel to the 7th Seanad, with Fianna Fáil support.
 He rejoined Fianna Fáil in October 1953, along with Noël Browne.
 He lost his seat at the 1954 Seanad election.
 In 1957 he resigned from Fianna Fáil with Browne, for whom he acted as election agent in the 1957 general election.
-In June 1958, he failed in his second attempt to become a TD, this time representing the National Progressive Democrats in the Dublin South-Central constituency by-election.
+In June 1958, he failed in his second attempt to become a TD, this time contesting representing a by-election in Dublin South-Central for the National Progressive Democrats.